A Collection of Quant Riddles With Answers

 Without knowing the combination numbers, what is the maximum number of trials required to open the safe (one trial equals one attempt to dial a full three-number combination)?

-picture of some smiley facs playing the game 10.
-You and I are to play a competitive game.
+10. You and I are to play a competitive game.
 We shall take it in turns to call out integers.
 The first person to call out '50' wins.
 The rules are as follows:

 –The player who starts must call out an integer between 1 and 10, inclusive;